kobihanoch/Strong-Together-App/README.md

 ### Auth Flow

 <!-- Removed the previous diagram to avoid implying a blacklist-based flow -->
+### OAuth Integration (Google & Apple)

+Version 4.3.0 introduces full **OAuth 2.0 integration** with **Google** and **Apple**, allowing users to sign in securely using their existing accounts.

+- **Google Sign-In** – Implemented using `expo-auth-session` with the official Google provider.
+The app obtains an ID token verified by the backend before linking to an internal user record.
+- **Apple Sign-In** – Implemented via `expo-apple-authentication`, generating a secure authorization code and identity token validated server-side.
+- Both providers link to the same `users` table via an `oauth_accounts` relation, ensuring one consolidated user profile per email.
+- If a user signs in with multiple providers (e.g. Google + Apple), their accounts are automatically merged under the same profile.
+- The backend handles token validation, user linking, and fallbacks for missing fields (e.g. name, email) during onboarding.

+> 🔐 All OAuth logins fully support the existing **DPoP proof binding** and **token versioning (CAS)** architecture, maintaining the same level of security as traditional credential-based authentication.

 1. **Login & Token Issuance** – On successful login, the server issues an `access_token` (short-lived) and a `refresh_token` (long-lived).
 2. **Access Control** – Each API request requires a valid `access_token`.
 If the token is missing, expired, or invalid, the request is denied.